VicoHBB/Verilator-SV-Template/README.md

 1. Verilate your project: `make all` or `make`
 2. Build and run the simulation: `make run`
-3. Once that you confirm the simulation works as you expected synthesize you project: `make qrtl`
+3. Once you confirm the simulation works as expected, synthesize your project: `make qrtl`

 ### Make targets